ikarus-project/ikarus/docs/website/02_examples/kirchhoffPlate.md

 ## Takeaways

-- NURBS grid can be created using the `dune-iga` module.
+- NURBS grids can be created using the `dune-iga` module.
 - The basis for the corresponding NURBS grid can be obtained using the `getPreBasis()` function.
 - The Kirchhoff plate element can be easily implemented by evaluating the energy and using automatic differentiation methods.
 - $L^2$-error can be evaluated to perform convergence studies.